Tag: flyovers

 Read more

-As shown above, on Monday, January 4 from 6:50 to 6:55 am EST, the International Space Station will fly overhead of the GTA in an extremely bright pass, exiting Earth’s shadow over the west-northwestern horizon, flying along the underside of the Big Dipper, and finally setting in the east-southeast.
-Artificial satellites are visible because they…
+As shown above, on Friday, July 2, 2021 from 3:49 am EDT, the International Space Station will fly high overhead of the GTA in an extremely bright pass, exiting Earth’s shadow over the west-southwestern horizon, flying past the bright star Deneb, and then setting below the east-northeastern horizon.
+Artificial satellites are visible because they are…

 Read more